 Is there a teacher your child just adores?
 Since May is National Teacher Appreciation Month, why not brainstorm some creative gifts your child can make to let his teachers know just how much he cares!
-Our Gimme, Gimme! roundup gives southeast Michigan families a few fun project ideas to get you started.
-Be sure to check out Metro Parent's Top Teacher Awards for 2012, too, chosen by readers just like you.
+This roundup of homemade teacher gifts gives southeast Michigan families a few fun project ideas to get you started.

-It's time for to express some gratitude!
-Your child can show her teacher she's grateful for her every second in class by creating a personalized clock from the About.com Family Craft section.
+It’s time for to express some gratitude!
+Your child can show her teacher she’s grateful for her every second in class by creating a personalized clock from the Spruce.
 Use strips of fabric and colorful buttons to dress-up a clock kit you can buy at a local craft store.
 Your child could even write a special message with fabric pens or permanent markers.

-What teacher doesn't need an extra tote bag to carry those supplies to school?
-Let your child pick clip-art shapes to print and use iron-on transfer paper (available at Michaels) to create a unique tote bag his teacher will love.
-Follow the directions from queen crafter Martha Stewart, to make this project.
+What teacher doesn’t need an extra tote bag to carry those supplies to school?
+Let your child pick clip-art shapes to print and use iron-on transfer paper to create a unique tote bag his teacher will love.
+Follow the directions from queen crafting Martha Stewart, to make this project.
 You can also iron-on a class picture.